 What is the economic impact of COVID-19 on the healthcare industry?
 With elective procedures halted and millions of workers left unemployed and furloughed, health providers are seeing rapid financial fallout.
+A recent survey revealed that 37% of people say they would consider putting off treatment for COVID-19 to avoid medical bills.
 It’s clear that the road to recovery is a long one—but it’s not an impossible one.

 That’s why it’s important to look at current trends to better understand the reality of the situation.
 It’s why we’re looking to the Great Recession of 2008 to glean what we can about how consumer payment behavior changes in a downturn and be better prepared.
 It’s why we’ve put together a Five-Point Plan as a strategic response to create a financial experience that supports patients while sustaining revenue.

 The challenge ahead is a great one, but with the right knowledge, necessary tools, and a clear plan, we can overcome it.

 A look at the economic effect on healthcare

 Health systems face significant financial challenges

 The clinical and economic threats of the COVID-19 crisis are leading to substantial consequences for healthcare providers.
 We have analyzed data from across our health provider client base, representing over 236 not-for-profit hospitals in 13 states and more than $80B of annual Net Patient Revenue.
 The financial impact of COVID-19 is consistent across health systems, from market to market.
 Charges and payments are down across the board, although VisitPay payments buck the trend.

 Hear how leading health systems are using these and other strategies.Watch the Webinar

 Learning from the past to prepare for the future

 Understanding consumer behavior in times of crises